-The World Health Organization (WHO) and National Health and Medical Research Council (NHMRC) currently recommend six months of exclusive breastfeeding and then the introduction of solids while breastfeeding continues.
+The World Health Organization (WHO) and National Health and Medical Research Council (NHMRC) currently recommend 6 months of exclusive breastfeeding and then the introduction of solids while breastfeeding continues.
 Exclusive breastfeeding means no other food or drink.

 Which foods should I avoid for a 4-month-old baby?

 Babies are at higher risk of developing food allergies if any close family members have allergies, food allergies or allergy-related conditions, such as eczema or asthma.
 Talk to your doctor about a family history of food allergies.
 In some kids, the risk of peanut allergy may be related to when they start eating peanut products.
 Talk to your doctor about how and when to introduce these foods to your child.
-Possible signs of food allergy or allergic reactions include
+Possible signs of food allergy or allergic reactions include the following:

 For more severe allergic reactions, such as hives or breathing difficulty, get medical attention right away.
 If your child has any type of reaction to a food, don't offer that food again until you talk with your doctor.

 - Do not give honey until after a baby's first birthday.
-It may contain spores that are harmless to adults, but can cause botulism in babies.
+It may contain spores that are harmless to adults but can cause botulism in babies.

 - Do not give regular cow's milk until your baby is 12 months of age or older.
 It does not have the nutrition that infants need.

-- Do not give junk food, sweets or foods with added sugar ever.
+- Do not give junk food, sweets, or foods with added sugar ever.
 Sugar creates picky eaters and is extremely harmful to healthy gut bacteria.

 - Do not give tough foods or hard foods.
 Babies can choke on surprisingly small things.
-No whole nuts, hard carrots or pieces of cereal unless they are softened, pureed or finely ground.
+No whole nuts, hard carrots, or pieces of cereal unless they are softened, pureed or finely ground.

 If food is prepared safely according to the baby’s developmental stage, any food is fair game.
-Fruits, vegetables, grains and proteins (tofu, beans, meat or fish) can be fed to even the youngest baby if they are cooked thoroughly and mashed, ground or pureed to the right texture.
+Fruits, vegetables, grains, and proteins (tofu, beans, meat, or fish) can be fed to even the youngest baby if they are cooked thoroughly and mashed, ground, or pureed to the right texture.
 Focus on healthy foods with no sugar.
-Try to get in as many varieties of fruits, vegetables, high-fiber grains, meats and dairy as possible.
+Try to get in as many varieties of fruits, vegetables, high-fiber grains, meats, and dairy as possible.
 Babies need to be fed all foods multiple times before they get used to flavors and textures.
 The key is to give your baby variety.